DMCC Approved Auditors in Dubai

 The audit process in DMCC is more or less same as any other audit.
 Below is the step-by-step process of audit in DMCC.

-• Financial statements are reviewed by the DMCC auditor along with verification of business transactions with supporting documents.
+- The DMCC auditor reviews the financial statements and verifies business transactions against supporting documents.
 The auditor also verifies that the company is not operating without a valid trade license.

-• The audit report is prepared in line with the International Financial Reporting Standards (IFRS).
+- The auditor prepares the audit report in line with the International Financial Reporting Standards (IFRS).

-• The audit firm issues the audited financial statements along with their audit opinion.
-This report is then submitted to DMCC by the company.
+- The audit firm issues the audited financial statements along with their audit opinion.
+This company then submits this report to DMCC.

-• If DMCC concludes that the auditor has not performed the audit with utmost responsibility, due care, transparency, and as per the International Accounting Standards, the auditor can be penalized and removed from the approved auditors list of DMCC.
+- If DMCC concludes that the auditor has not performed the audit with utmost responsibility, due care, transparency, and in accordance with International Accounting Standards, DMCC can penalize the audit firm and remove the firm from the official DMCC approved auditors list.

 What Documents Are Required for a DMCC Audit?

-• All the bank statements of your company (local and international) applicable to the audit period
+- All the bank statements and bank reconciliation reports of your company (local and international banks) applicable to the audit period

-• Gratuity calculation to ensure the year-end provision for UAE end-of-service benefits has been correctly calculated and booked in the accounts
+- Verify the gratuity calculation to ensure the company correctly calculates and records the year-end provision for UAE end-of-service benefits in the accounts

 Roles and Responsibilities of Audit Firms in DMCC

-The DMCC auditors are expected to review the financial documents of the company and ensure that they are in compliance with the regulatory requirements
+DMCC auditors review the financial documents of the company and ensure that they are in compliance with the regulatory requirements

 Some of the roles and responsibilities of auditors include the following: